memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 ---

 To connect Memgraph to a Kafka stream, we obviously need an existing stream.
-As Kafka itself is a quite complex system, we don't aim to teach you about it.
-If you are not familiar with Kafka, then please check out their [quickstart guide](https://kafka.apache.org/quickstart) to get familiar with it.
-In the followings, we assume that a Kafka server is available on the 9092 port of the local machine ('localhost:9092`) as the default configuration of the Kafka quick start guide.
+As Kafka itself is quite a complex system, we don't aim to teach you about it.
+If you are not familiar with Kafka, then please check out their [quickstart guide](https://kafka.apache.org/quickstart) to get familiar.
+In the following, we assume that a Kafka server is available on the 9092 port of the local machine ('localhost:9092`) as the default configuration of the Kafka quick start guide.